Henry Kean

 Henry Arthur Kean Sr. (April 20, 1894 – December 12, 1955) was an American football and basketball coach.
-He served as head football coach at Kentucky State University from 1931 to 1942 and Tennessee Agricultural & Industrial State College—now known as Tennessee State University from 1944 to 1954, compiling a career college football coaching record of 165–34–9, with a winning percentage of .819.
+He served as head football coach at Kentucky State Industrial College (now known as Kentucky State University) from 1931 to 1942 and Tennessee Agricultural & Industrial State College (now known as Tennessee State University) from 1944 to 1954, compiling a career college football coaching record of 165–34–9, with a winning percentage of .819.
 Kean was also the head basketball coach at Tennessee A&I from 1944 to 1949 and again in 1950–51, tallying a mark of 108–26.

 Coaching career

+Central High School

+Kean taught mathematics, and coached football and basketball at Central High School in Louisville, Kentucky, for ten years.
+During this time he also worked a college football and college basketball official.
+Kean studied coaching under Knute Rockne of the University of Notre Dame.

 Kentucky State

-Kean was the sixth head football coach at Kentucky State University in Frankfort, Kentucky, a position he held for 12 seasons, from 1931 until 1942.
-During his tenure there, he led the team to two black college football national championship.
-His coaching record at Kentucky State was 73–17–6.
+In 1931, Kean was hired as the head football coach and athletic director at Kentucky State Industrial College—now known as Kentucky State University—in Frankfort, Kentucky.
+He served as head coach of the Kentucky State Thorobreds football program for 12 seasons, from 1931 to 1942, compiling a record of 72–18–6 and leading his to two black college football national championships, in 1934 and 1935.
+Kean also coached basketball and track and field at Kentucky State.

 Tennessee State

-Kean moved to Tennessee State University in 1943 and led the Tigers to five football national titles.
-Kean was the 11th head football coach for the Tigers in Nashville, Tennessee and he held that position for 11 seasons, from 1944 until 1954.
-His coaching record at Tennessee State was 93–16–3.
+In September 1944, Kean left Kentucky State to become the athletic director and head of the department of health and physical education at Tennessee Agricultural & Industrial State College—now known as Tennessee State University.
+He was head coach of the Tennessee A&I Tigers football program for 11 seasons, from 1944 to 1954, tallying a mark of 93–16–3, and leading his teams to four black college football national championships.

-Henry Kean also coached basketball at Tennessee State from 1944 to 1949 and from 1950 to 1951.
-As head coach, he recorded a record of 108–26.
+Kean also coached basketball at Tennessee State from 1944 to 1949 and from 1950 to 1951, amassing a record of 108–26.
 In 1948–49, the Tigers went undefeated finishing with a record of 24 wins, scoring 1,765 points while allowing only 977 points by their opponents.
 This team remains Tennessee State's only undefeated team.

 Kean was inducted into the Tennessee State Sports Hall of Fame in 1983.
 Kean Hall Gymnasium, nicknamed "Kean's Little Garden," is named in his honor.

 Personal life

-Born in Louisville, Kentucky, Kean held college degrees from both Indiana University Bloomington and Fisk University, and taught mathematics at Louisville's Central High School.
+Born in Louisville, Kentucky, Kean held college degrees from both Indiana University Bloomington and Fisk University.
 He died at the age of 61, on December 12, 1955, at a hospital in Nashville, Tennessee.